Article updated 2018

 I think the key is to look at how warm the man can be towards not just you, but towards his mother, his father, his pets, his children (if he has children), and his competitors.

-Sometimes a cold person can be rehabilitated with new long-term love, compassion and with new intense experiences and stimuli to change how their brain is wired.
+Sometimes a cold person can be rehabilitated with new long-term love, with a compassionate person in their life, and with new experiences and stimuli to change how their brain is wired.
 I am no scientist.
 That’s just what I believe.

 But do you want to be the one to rehabilitate him?